taavip9/DentistApp/README.md

 # DentistApp

-This is an app to make a dentist's appointment.
+This is an app to make, edit and delete dentist's appointments.